 In addition, Commercial, Business or Farm Waste is not accepted.
 Erie County's hazardous waste disposal program for Conditionally Exempt Small Quantity Generators may be a suitable option to dispose of these materials.

 Recent news about the detection of prescription drugs in drinking water has caused concern about the impact on human health.
-Also storing expired and unwanted medications in your home increases the risk of accidental poinsioning.
+Also, storing expired and unwanted medications in your home increases the risk of accidental poinsioning.
 Help protect our water and your safety by disposing of medicines properly through collection and incineration.
-Visit our collection location webpage.